georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 Before we start developing Inkscape extensions (or plugins), let's look at one simple built-in extension and understand what's an Inkscape extension.

-After we lauch Inkscape, clik menu `Extensions -> Render -> Triangle...`.
+After we launch Inkscape, click menu `Extensions -> Render -> Triangle...`.
 A new dialog will pop up on screen and it looks like this.

 <div style="max-width:300px">